lly00412/SceneSplat/README.md

 ```

+### Reproducing the results

-**Reproducing the results.** We reported the best zero-shot results using the joint training [config](configs/concat_dataset/lang-pretrain-concat-scan-ppv2-matt-mcmc-wo-normal-contrastive.py), which covers 600 data epochs on the ScanNet, ScanNet++, and Matterport3D 3DGS scenes.
+We reported the best zero-shot results using the joint training [config](configs/concat_dataset/lang-pretrain-concat-scan-ppv2-matt-mcmc-wo-normal-contrastive.py), which covers 600 data epochs on the ScanNet, ScanNet++, and Matterport3D 3DGS scenes.
 The training takes around 3.5 days on 16 NVIDIA H100 GPUs using multi-node training.
 Note that the vision-language pretraining requires at least 48GB GPU memory, and the training results may vary for different runs.
 The checkpoint corresponding to this config is available [here](https://huggingface.co/GaussianWorld/SceneSplat_lang-pretrain-concat-scan-ppv2-matt-mcmc-wo-normal-contrastive), which should obtain the evaluation reported results for joint training.

 ## Self-Supervised Pretraining